robertmitchellv/robertmitchellv.github.io/_posts/2014-12-05-The-Python-Journey--One-Semester-with-Python 3.4.markdown

 {% endhighlight %}

 This was the first assignment for my Programming in Python course.
-I was not content to have it only print "Hello World"--no, I need to personalize it in some small way.
+I was not content to have it only print "Hello World"&#8212;no, I need to personalize it in some small way.
 The following was really interface (if I'm speaking pythonically); to a wider interest in programming _qua_ programming: